minecraftforum/rules-archive/rules/servers/rules.markdown

 #### Looking For

 * Posting video-related/let's play topics is not allowed.
-Those belong here: Video/Series Help
+Those belong in the Video/Series Help section.
-* There is absolutely no looking for normal players.
+* Only threads looking for specific servers, staff members, builders, or ideas are allowed.
-* Refer to this [topic](http://www.minecraftforum.net/topic/1441894-) for what topic are allowed.
+* General server advertisement threads are not allowed.
-* Refer to this [topic](http://www.minecraftforum.net/topic/1441894-) for how to reply to topics.
+* Copy-Paste Replies are not allowed, replies must be relevant to the thread.

 #### Server Administration